Skip to main content

 By now everyone has their phone constantly at hand, and even though most people take quite good pictures these days, it's still no comparison to an image created with a camera.
 I love my Canon camera very much (I just made the upgrade from an EOS 70D to an EOS 5D Mark IV).
 It doesn't exactly fit in my handbag, since that's usually already well filled with snacks, toys, stones, or other things of the girls', so I don't always take it everywhere after all.
 But on the other hand, phone pictures basically never make it onto my Instagram feed or here on the blog.
 My standards are simply too high for that by now.
 So of course I was very happy when Canon, in collaboration with sisterMag, asked whether I'd like to test their new system camera, the EOS M10.

-The camera is small and handy and very intuitive to operate — especially if you already have a Canon camera.
+The camera is small and handy and very intuitive to operate – especially if you already have a Canon camera.
 It's available in white and black, with interchangeable lenses (I tested the 15–45 mm lens).
-Especially great is the large touch display, via which the camera can be operated and which you can also flip up — super for selfies!
-You can get it here through Canon's online shop.
+Especially great is the large touch display, via which the camera can be operated and which you can also flip up – super for selfies!
+Back then you could get it directly through Canon's online shop.
+Canon has since ended production of the EOS M10; it is officially listed among the EOS models whose production has ended, having been introduced in October 2015 (as documented in the official Canon Camera Museum).
+Canon's current mirrorless cameras belong to the EOS R System introduced in 2018, so today you'll only find the M10 second-hand.

 The camera has an automatic mode, meaning the camera takes over all the settings and you only have to press the shutter.
 Or, in camera mode, you can vary the settings yourself, like aperture or exposure time, to optimally adapt the shot to the conditions.
 Video recording is of course possible too.
 I also found the option to take pictures in RAW format really great, since I usually edit my pictures in Lightroom afterward.